Tommrodrigues/Blog/content/posts/My $99 Apple Smart Home/index.md

 ![image](./images/programming2.jpg)

-It was great, not only had I automated my home for a fraction of the cost, I'd also learnt to program in multiple languages and how to build IoT devices.
+It was great, not only had I automated my home for a fraction of the cost, butI'd also learnt to program in multiple languages and how to build IoT devices.

 Currently, I have the following DIY devices in my home:

 - 5x Smart outlets for $28
 - 4x 5m smart LED strips for $36 ($9 each)
 - 2x Smart garage/gate openers for $10 ($5 each)